Anchovies is also known as Ikan bilis in Malaysian.

 Anchovies are small, salt-water fish and are easily found is most parts of the world.
 They are important in Asian as well as Mediterranean cuisines.

 In Asia, we would eat them differently to Australia.
-The traditional method of processing and preserving anchovies in Asia is to salt them and dry them under the sun, and then eat them whole – including the head, bones and tail.
-We would usually gut them before cooking.
+The traditional method of processing and preserving anchovies in Asia is to salt them and dry them under the sun, and then eat them whole – including the head, bones and tail; of course we would usually gut them before cooking and eating.